Top 13 Most Creepy And Mysterious Mysteries That Have Finally Been Explained

 Photo wikipedia

-For more than 100 years the story of the Mary Celeste has baffled people.
-After the ship failed to arrive at port, search parties went to find it, and discovered it completely empty, with no sign of a struggle.
-But why would a crew abandon a seemingly fine ship, what could possibly convince them to do this?
+For more than a century, people have been perplexed by the story of the Mary Celeste.
+After the ship failed to arrive at port, search parties went in search of it, only to find it completely empty, with no sign of a struggle.
+But why would a crew abandon a seemingly fine ship?
+What could possibly sway them?

-On December 4, 1872, a crew sailing for Gibraltar found an unassuming merchant vessel adrift off the coast of the Azores.
-It was devoid of life.
+A crew sailing for Gibraltar discovered an unassuming merchant vessel adrift off the coast of the Azores on December 4, 1872.
+It was completely lifeless.

-The Mary Celeste’s cargo and supplies were relatively undisturbed.
-The former occupants’ belongings were present, the sails were furled, and the lifeboat was gone.
-With little evidence of chaos, there wasn’t much to go on.
-The sailors took the Mary Celeste to Gibraltar for further investigation.
-Soon after, it became the subject of conspiracy theories, rumors, and lies.
+The cargo and supplies on the Mary Celeste were relatively unscathed.
+The belongings of the previous occupants were present, the sails were furled, and the lifeboat had vanished.
+There wasn't much to go on with little evidence of chaos.
+The Mary Celeste was taken to Gibraltar for further investigation by the sailors.
+It was soon the subject of conspiracy theories, rumors, and lies.

-The Mary Celeste was not an extraordinary ship.
-It was an average brigantine, refitted from the wreck of its predecessor, the Amazon.
-After a couple of days of bad weather, the vessel left New York with seven crew members.
-It was captained by Benjamin Spooner Briggs, an experienced, well-respected sailor.
-His wife and two-year-old daughter were also on board.
-They were traveling to Genoa with over 1,700 barrels of denatured alcohol.
+The Mary Celeste was not a particularly noteworthy vessel.
+It was a standard brigantine, rebuilt from the wreckage of its forefather, the Amazon.
+The ship left New York with seven crew members after a couple of days of bad weather.
+It was commanded by Benjamin Spooner Briggs, a seasoned and well-respected sailor.
+His wife and two-year-old daughter accompanied him.
+They were transporting over 1,700 barrels of denatured alcohol to Genoa.

 Was foul play involved?

-Before rewarding the crew of the Dei Gratia with salvage payments, Gibraltar’s Attorney General, Frederick Solly-Flood, led an investigation.
-According to first-hand accounts, he was not open-minded.
-Once he caught a whiff of the Dei Gratia crew’s eagerness to collect the salvage earnings, he was out for blood.
+Before awarding salvage payments to the crew of the Dei Gratia, Gibraltar's Attorney General, Frederick Solly-Flood, conducted an investigation.
+He was not, according to firsthand accounts, open-minded.
+He was out for blood after catching a whiff of the Dei Gratia crew's eagerness to collect the salvage earnings.

-He immediately suspected foul play and aligned the evidence with his hypotheses.
-It was not uncommon for ships to be over-insured and then intentionally run aground.
-After finding red stains on Briggs’ sword and marks from a sharp weapon on the bow, he believed that Captain Morehouse and his crew had stalked the Mary Celeste on the high seas, boarded the ship, and killed Briggs and his party.
+He suspected foul play right away and aligned the evidence with his hypotheses.
+It was not uncommon for ships to be over-insured and then run aground on purpose.
+He suspected Captain Morehouse and his crew of stalking the Mary Celeste on the high seas, boarded the ship, and murdered Briggs and his party after discovering red stains on Briggs' sword and marks from a sharp weapon on the bow.

-Solly-Flood had other theories too.
-He would not rule out the possibility of a member of Briggs’ crew indulging in the denatured alcohol, killing everyone in a drunken rage, and fleeing in the lifeboat.
-Solly-Flood even suspected one of the Mary Celeste’s investors, James Winchester, of conspiring to kill the crew.
-Eventually, a third-party investigation found that the red stains were not blood.
-Flood gave up his quest and the Dei Gratia crew received a menial £1,700 payout.
+Solly-Flood had additional theories.
+He wouldn't rule out a member of Briggs' crew drinking the denatured alcohol, killing everyone in a drunken rage, and fleeing in the lifeboat.
+Solly-Flood suspected James Winchester, one of the Mary Celeste's investors, of plotting to murder the crew.
+A third-party investigation eventually determined that the red stains were not caused by blood.
+Flood abandoned his quest, and the Dei Gratia crew received a pittance of £1,700.

 What are plausible theories?